-How To Write a Letter: Format and Types (With Example)
+How To Write a Letter (With Types and Example)

 How to write a letter

 These are the general rules you should follow to write a letter:

 Write the body of your letter.